to the School of Education

-We are so glad you’re here.
-Thank you for taking time out of your busy day.
-There is so much going on this summer in the School of Education and throughout the University.
-We want to make sure that you feel at ease as you discover all we have to offer.
-If you are well-versed in the School of Education, then you already know what we’re made of, but if not, it’s ok!
+Our courses are offered online and on campus, and many of them fulfill general graduation requirements.
+If you are well-versed in the School of Education, then you already know what we’re all about.
+If not, that is ok!
 We’ve designed this space with all students in mind.
-We think it’s helpful to first explain that our school excels in three main areas:
+We think it’s helpful to first explain that our school excels in the three areas below.

 Our school is the proud home of the Art, Dance, and Theatre & Drama departments.
 Classes range from photography to world dance cultures.
 Want to impress your abuela at that August wedding?
 We’ll teach you the tango.
 Make your own jewelry in our Metals workshop or learn how to snap the perfect photo of Lake Mendota for your Instagram.
 (Then make sure you tag #SoESummer).
 Explore your theatre interests in our scenery and costume construction studios.
 Go ahead.
 Get your art on.
 Learn More

 Our School of Education includes more than teachers in training.
 Our focus extends beyond teacher education to fields such as global education, educational administration, and educational policy.
 We craft conversations about social justice and individualized learning throughout our programs.
 Learn about others.
 Learn about yourself.
 Get Educated.
 Learn More